Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Discussion

-Although the proposed approach is already extremely useful for small dataset sizes, it is obviously getting more reliable when applied to larger ones.
+Although the proposed approach is already reliable for small dataset sizes, it obviously becomes more so when applied to larger ones.
 Here, the identified heuristics can substantially help steer data creation towards more interesting parts of material space.
 Along these lines, it is possible to iteratively refine both the SISSO model and the rules from the sensitivity analysis during material space exploration while the dataset grows.
-Furthermore, one can also apply the proposed procedure to the most influential primary features in a recursive fashion, learning new expressions for the computationally expensive features, e.g. $\sigmaA$, using simpler properties.
+Furthermore, one can also apply the proposed procedure to the most influential primary features in a recursive fashion, learning new expressions for the computationally expensive features, e.g. $\sigma^\mathrm{A}$, using simpler properties.
 In turn, this will further accelerate material discovery, but also allow for gaining further physical insights.
-Most importantly, this method is not limited to just the thermal conductivity of a material, and can be applied to any materials property.
+Most importantly, this method is not limited to just the thermal conductivity of a material, and can be applied to any target property.
 Further extending this framework to include information about where the underlying electronic structure calculations are expected to fail, also provides a means of accelerating materials discovery more generally~\cite{Duan2021}.